brunomsg/GenI2C/README.md

 ## Donation

 **Writing Code and Debugging are not easy, if you appreciate my work, please buy me a coffee.
-It's not required but will be highly appreciated.**
+It's not required but will be highly appreciated.😋😋😋**

 <details>
 <summary>WeChat Pay & Alipay</summary>